kondanna/slackerethos/content/about.md

 Instead, during my job years, I rented a reasonably-sized place, drove a used car, and learned to cook for myself.
 What an uncluttered and unstressful way to live!

-2. **Investing consistently** has made me more money than I ever made working at my job.
+2. **Investing consistently** can make you more money than you'll ever make working, so don't miss out!

 It may feel risky at first, but not investing is actually riskier, because of inflation (again, I didn't make the rules).